7:00AM to 5:00PM

-MORE THAN 25% the average daily water used comes from ﬂushing the toilet
+MORE THAN 25% of the average daily water used comes from ﬂushing the toilet

 AROUND 14% is caused by leaking pipes

-A lot of the time even someone with no plumbing experience at all can identify potential problems with a home plumbing system.
-You just need to know what to look for.
+A lot of the time, even someone with no plumbing experience can identify potential problems with a home plumbing system.
+You need to know what to look for.

 Flush every toilet in the house.
-While it is ﬂushing make sure that it drains properly and that there is no visible leakage.
-If you have the opportunity, you can also remove the top of the cistern to see whether the inner working appear in good condition.
+While it is ﬂushing, ensure that it drains properly and has no visible leakage.
+If you have the opportunity, you can also remove the top of the cistern to see whether the inner working appears in good condition.

 Related services: Gold Coast toilet repair

 Find the home hot water system and look it over for signs of corrosion.
 Using the outlet on the side, run some water and ensure that hot water comes out.
-If possible, ask the current owner of the house when the hot water system was last serviced.
+If possible, ask the house’s current owner when the hot water system was last serviced.

 Related services: Gold Coast hot water system replacement

 Run all showers to ensure that they have adequate water pressure.
-Low pressure can be a good indicator of a larger issue such as an unseen leak or clog.
-While you are there, make sure that all water drains freely and that no water is leaking from the ﬁxtures.
+Low pressure can be a good indicator of a more significant issue, such as an unseen leak or clog.
+While you are there, ensure that all water drains freely and that no water is leaking from the ﬁxtures.

 Related services: Gold Coast shower repairs

-It’s not a pleasant job, but it is important to get underneath the house to check for signs of leaks or water damage.
-Since the majority of a houses plumbing is located underneath the house, doing this will allow you to catch any plumbing issues that you might have missed in your initial inspections.
+It’s not a pleasant job, but it is essential to get underneath the house to check for signs of leaks or water damage.
+Since most of a house’s plumbing is located underneath the house, doing this will allow you to catch any plumbing issues that you might have missed in your initial inspections.

-Size really does matter!
+Size does matter!
 OK, maybe not length, but deﬁnitely girth.
 Check that your prospective new home has pipes of the correct size installed.
 If the pipes are too small, the water pressure will be lower and could increase the potential for damage in the future.
-In most cases, you will want the pipes to be 3/4” from the source of water to the home, and 1/2” or larger from sinks and taps.
+In most cases, you will want the pipes to be 3/4” from the water source to the home and 1/2” or larger from sinks and taps.